 - Wipe with water.
 Once the dusting’s done, use a soft, non-abrasive sponge dipped in water to gently wipe the wall.
 Try not to rub or scrub—at this point you’re just checking to see if the sponge + water method is going to work.
 Wipe down the entire wall, and let it dry completely.
 If the wall still has spots or stains, move on to the next method.

-- Use a mild cleaner.
+- Use a mild cleanser.
 There are a few different cleaning agents to try, depending on the dirt and the type of paint on your walls.

 - To clean latex-painted walls: